ecy16/ecy16/README.md

 - 👋 Hi, I’m @ecyla also Claire
--  I am @drtech on Hashnode is my Tech blog i use to document my journey as a Junior Developer
+-  I am @drtech on Hashnode is my Tech blog i use to document my journey as a Techie
 - 👀 I’m interested in ...Building cool stuff for the Web.
 - 💞️ I love Coding
 - 📫 How to reach me ... nyamburanjuguna16@gmail.com